 5. Avoid filling out forms within emails.

 You can't know for sure where all the data is being sent, and the info can make a number of stops on the way to the end recipient.
 Instead, call or visit the website of the company cited in the email.

-6. Always log out from websites or secure areas of websites (like Online Banking) you used an ID and password to enter.
+6. Always log out from websites or secure areas of websites (like Digital Banking online or on your mobile phone) where you used an ID and password to enter.